coreeng/core-platform-docs/content/app/app-autoscaling.md

 ### Vertical Pod Autoscaler (VPA)

 Automatically adjusts the amount of CPU and memory requested by pods.
-VPA provides recommendations for resource usage over time, it works best with long-running homogenous workloads.
+VPA provides recommendations for resource usage over time, it works best with long-running homogeneous workloads.
 It can both down-scale pods that are over-requesting resources, and also up-scale pods that are under-requesting resources based on historical usage.

 There are four modes in which VPA operates: `Auto`, `Recreate`, `Initial`, `Off`.
 Refer to [VPA docs](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#quick-start) for more details.